Haynes International (NASDAQ:HAYN) Cut to “Hold” at Zacks Investment Research

 Haynes International (NASDAQ:HAYN – Get Rating) last posted its earnings results on Thursday, January 27th.
 The basic materials company reported $0.37 EPS for the quarter.
 Haynes International had a net margin of 1.10% and a return on equity of 1.26%.
 The firm had revenue of $99.43 million during the quarter.
 During the same quarter last year, the company posted ($0.65) EPS.
 As a group, equities research analysts anticipate that Haynes International will post 2.1 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Tuesday, March 15th.
-Investors of record on Tuesday, March 1st were paid a dividend of $0.22 per share.
-This represents a $0.88 annualized dividend and a yield of 1.88%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, March 15th.
+Stockholders of record on Tuesday, March 1st were issued a $0.22 dividend.
+This represents a $0.88 annualized dividend and a dividend yield of 1.88%.
 The ex-dividend date of this dividend was Monday, February 28th.
-Haynes International’s dividend payout ratio is presently 283.88%.
+Haynes International’s dividend payout ratio (DPR) is presently 283.88%.

 A number of hedge funds have recently added to or reduced their stakes in HAYN.
 State Street Corp lifted its stake in Haynes International by 20.4% during the fourth quarter.
 State Street Corp now owns 488,603 shares of the basic materials company’s stock valued at $19,705,000 after purchasing an additional 82,808 shares during the last quarter.
 Mirae Asset Global Investments Co.
 Ltd. lifted its stake in Haynes International by 15.0% during the fourth quarter.
 Mirae Asset Global Investments Co.
 Ltd. now owns 546,183 shares of the basic materials company’s stock valued at $22,028,000 after purchasing an additional 71,392 shares during the last quarter.
 Putnam Investments LLC purchased a new stake in shares of Haynes International in the 3rd quarter valued at approximately $2,018,000.
 Franklin Resources Inc. purchased a new stake in shares of Haynes International in the 3rd quarter valued at approximately $1,676,000.
 Finally, BOKF NA purchased a new stake in shares of Haynes International in the 3rd quarter valued at approximately $1,631,000.
 97.47% of the stock is owned by institutional investors and hedge funds.